 So, if you’ve decided to renovate your bathroom but are reluctant to spend too much time and money on it, you’re in the right place.

-Read on for 10-bathroom renovation hacks that upgrade your bathroom while saving time and money.
+Read on for 10-bathroom renovation hacks that upgrade your bathroom while saving time and money with home DIY and hardware online.

 1. Paint your bathroom